 Readiness is usually seen through the lens of risk management, which looks at the ability of an organization to accomplish its mission.
 Resilience looks at the consequences.

-Read the thought piece or watch the video below to learn more about this topic.
+Read the thought piece and watch the video below to learn more about this topic.